Regalis11/BaroModDoc/docs/Misc/ScriptedEvents.md

 Then we get to a [ConversationAction](../EventActions/ConversationAction.html).
 Until now, the event has executed actions in order from top to bottom, but here we introduce branching to the event in the form of making the player choose what to do with the smoking trash can they run into.
 There are two Option elements inside the ConversationAction, "Investigate." and "Not my problem.".

-Let's look at the latter option ("Not my problem.") first: under that, we have a [WaitAction](../EventActions/WaitAction.html), which simply makes the event wait for 30 seconds before continuing to the next event.
-And finally, after that 30 seconds has passed a [FireAction](../EventActions/FireAction.html) starts a fire at the position of the trash can.
+Let's look at the latter option ("Not my problem.") first: under that, we have a [WaitAction](../EventActions/WaitAction.html), which simply makes the event wait for 30 seconds before continuing to the next action.
+And finally, after that 30 seconds has passed, a [FireAction](../EventActions/FireAction.html) starts a fire at the position of the trash can.

 The first option ("Investigate.") is a little more complex: here we have another ConversationAction which introduces another branch into the event.
 The player can choose to "Put it out", which gives them a minor burn affliction using [AfflictionAction](../EventActions/AfflictionAction.html).
 The second branch is identical to the "Not my problem." one: the event waits for 30 seconds, and then starts a fire.